Skip Navigation

 Jury Returns Defense Verdict in First Bard PowerPort Injury Lawsuit

-An Arizona jury found that C.R.
-Bard and Becton Dickinson were not liable for failure to warn claims involving Bard PowerPort catheter risks, but deadlocked on whether the implantable port catheter was defectively designed.
+An Arizona jury has found that C.R.
+Bard and Becton Dickinson are not liable for failing to warn about potential Bard PowerPort injury risks, but deadlocked on whether the implantable port catheter was defectively designed.

 Bard PowerPort Defect Allegations